 One of the secretary-general's goals for the management reform was to reduce fragmentation in management structures.
 Prior to January 1, 2019, all authority was vested in the Department of Management (DM), which performed both policy and operational functions.
-Operational support to peacekeeping missions and special political missions was delegated to the Department of Field Support (DFS).
-As a result, policies developed by DM (which apply to the entire Secretariat) were largely informed by the experience of entities not involved in peacekeeping and were increasingly not fit for the purpose of peace operations.
-Moreover, the support that DFS provided to peace operations was not available to other parts of the Secretariat.
+Operational support to peacekeeping missions and special political

 The secretary-general therefore proposed changing the structure to eliminate duplicative functions, establish a clearer division of roles and responsibilities and segregation of duties, and ensure appropriate checks and balances.
-This led to the replacement of DM and DFS with two new departments: the Department of Management Strategy, Policy and Compliance (DMSPC) and the Department of Operational Support (DOS).
+16 This led to the replacement of DM and DFS with two new departments: the Department of Management Strategy, Policy and Compliance (DMSPC) and the Department of Operational Support (DOS).